This chapter contains the following information about the Cisco SIP IP phone:

 •Registrar server—Processes requests from UACs for registration of their current location.
 Registrar servers are often co-located with a redirect or proxy server.

-The Cisco SIP IP phone model terminals can attach to the existing data network infrastructure, via 10BASE-T/100BASE-T interfaces on an Ethernet switch.
-When used with a voice-capable Ethernet switch (one that understands type of service [ToS] bits and can prioritize VoIP traffic), the phones eliminate the need for a traditional proprietary telephone set and key system and PBX.
+The Cisco SIP IP phone model terminals can attach to the existing in place data network infrastructure, via 10BaseT/100BaseT interfaces on an Ethernet switch.
+When used with a voice-capable Ethernet switch (one that understands Type of Service [ToS] bits and can prioritize VoIP traffic), the phones eliminate the need for a traditional proprietary telephone set and key system/PBX.

 The Cisco SIP IP phone complies with RFC 2543.